quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Intellectual property rights <a name="rights"></a>

 The course is under the CC-like license.
-All the media content need to be under CC license.
+All the media content needs to be under the CC license as well.
 Content from the [Wikimedia](https://commons.wikimedia.org/wiki/Main_Page) is preferable!
 There must be a serious reason to include in the course media from other sources.
-Each such case must be discussed with someone of co-founder of the course first.
+Each such case must be discussed first with one of the co-founders of the course.

-The same is about blocks of text: all the text of our lectures must be original only text!
+The same holds for blocks of text: all the text of our lectures must be original only text!
 If you want to use quote it is OK only with citations of the reference (we use BibTex bibliography).

-## Misspells
+## Typos

-If you found a misspells in the text you can create a branch with name like `/misspell/{lecture_name}` and make a Pull-Request directly to the master.
-In this case enough to have only one review from co-founders or core-reviewers.
+If you found a typo in the text you can create a branch with name like `/misspell/{lecture_name}` and make a Pull-Request directly to the master.
+In this case it'd suffice to have only one review from co-founders or core-reviewers.